gymrek-lab/TRTools/trtools/prancSTR/README.rst

 See `Example Commands`_ for examples running prancSTR under different settings.

+prancSTR works downstream of HipSTR (or any other genotyper that provides estimated diploid repeat lengths and the observed distribution of copy numbers across all reads aligning to a locus).
+We further utilize the information on diploid genotype, stutter params, and observed allele length distributions (from MALLREADS) computed by HipSTR to identify mosaic sites.

 Output files
 ------------
 The final output is a tab-delimited file with candidate mosaic STRs (mSTRs) corresponding to different loci comprising of 16 columns: